sophia-zube/incari-doc/README.md

 #### 2D/3D Engine

-Brand new 3D graphics engine provides new ways of user interface creation in INCARI.
+Brand new 3D graphics engine provides new ways of user interface creation in Incari.
 For highly scalable performance and interactivity in User Interfaces.
 Especially designed for modern embedded systems.

-INCARI Studio also fully supports HTML5 and JavaScript for interactive 2D content
+Incari Studio also fully supports HTML5 and JavaScript for interactive 2D content

 #### Clustering